LeeJc02/LeeJc02/README.md

 ### 👋 About Me

 Hi!
-I'm LeeJc02, a Computer Science student.
+I'm LeeJc02, a CS student from China.
 Here's the quick version:

 - I keep a close eye on AI and agent development, and I'm happily hooked on vibe coding.
 - I'm a terminal-obsessed minimalist.